aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 - The name of the AVT policies and AVT profiles are configurable in the input variables.
 The Load Balance policies are named `LB-<profile_name>` and are not configurable.
 - For LAN, the current supported funcitonality is to use `uplink_type: p2p-vrfs` on the WAN routers and to have the relevant VRFs present on the uplink switches via `network_services`.
 Other LAN scenarios will come with time.
 - HA for AutoVPN is not supported
+- All the WAN router must have a common path-group with at least one WAN route server to be able to inject the default control-plane match statement in the VRF default WAN policy.

 ## Future work